DawnPaladin/blog/_drafts/2021-07-27-Hardened-password-vault.md

 The consensus among security researchers is that the best way for the average joe to protect against this is to use a password vault.
 A password vault will auto-generate a strong, unique password for each website and then remember them for you.
 All of your site-specific passwords get secured behind a single master password which you use to access the vault.
 Not only is this more secure, it's more convenient, because you don't have to remember all those passwords any more.

 "But wait!"
 I hear you cry. "'Tis a scam!
-How do I know I can trust the password vault company?"
+How do I know the password vault company won't get hacked?"
 And you know what, fair point.
 Vendors like LastPass and DashLane keep your password vault in the cloud, where you (or someone claiming to be you) can access it from anywhere.
 They take security seriously, and have various measures in place to rebuff attackers, but storing all the passwords for thousands of customers is certainly painting a big target on yourself.
 So let's set up a password vault that won't have that problem.

 I looked at a lot of different password vaults as part of writing this.
 Obviously security is important for something like this, but so is ease-of-use, and I feel like not all developers get that.
 If using software the right way is hard, people will find a way that's easy, and it probably won't be secure; that's why people write passwords on sticky notes and reuse passwords across websites.
 So in writing this guide I'm trying to make everything as straightforward as I possibly can; if you get stuck, let me know in the comments and I'll see what I can do.